matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

               :cfg     {:msgs-on-firehose true}}))
 ```

-Here, we have a UI component which emits messages whenever the user moves her mouse on top of it's div.
-Then, the rendering is actually done via SVG, which is trivial when you combine it with Reagent.
-You can see that we just create a group with two circle, each with a distinct position based on the last known message. fast movements will reveal the latency, as you'll see how the messages from the server lag behind.
+Here, we have a UI component which emits messages whenever the user moves her mouse on top of the `div`.
+Then, the actual rendering is done via **[SVG]()**, which is trivial when you combine it with Reagent.
+You can see that we just create a group with two circles, each with a distinct position based on the last known message.
+Fast movements will then reveal latency, as you'll see how the messages coming back from the server lag behind.

-Let's go through this function by function, starting from the bottom of the namespace:
+Let's go through the namesapce function by function, starting from the bottom of the namespace:

 ```
 (defn cmp-map